vtereshkov/umka-lang/doc/api.md

 UMKA_API int umkaGetFunc(void *umka, const char *moduleName, const char *funcName);
 ```

 Gets an Umka function that can be called from C/C++ using `umkaCall()`.
 Here, `umka` is the interpreter instance handle, `moduleName` is the Umka module name, `funcName` is the Umka function name.
-Returns the function entry point offset.
+Returns the function entry point offset, or -1 if the function was not found.

 ```
 UMKA_API int umkaCall(void *umka, int entryOffset,